posco/policy-aware-plan/README.md

 # PLAN
-Python implementation for PLAN: A Policy-Aware VM Management Scheme for Cloud Data Centres
+Python implementation for PLAN: A Policy-Aware and Network-Aware VM Management Scheme for Cloud Data Centres.
+The distributed algorithm is implemented aloneside Xen Hypervisor and uses xl (http://wiki.xen.org/wiki/XL) to interact with it.
+SDN controller is imployed to support policy implementation/query and keeps flow statistics.

 ## Repo Structure
 ```